 Frequently Asked Questions

-How can I improve my accuracy in the CLAT exam?
+How can I improve vocabulary for CLAT through contextual learning?

 How do I tackle vocabulary-based questions in CLAT?

 What are the benefits of maintaining a vocabulary journal?